 There are other things I need to do.

-- Prioritize.
-Make a schedule.
-Stick to it.
+- Prioritize, make a schedule, and stick to it with no exceptions.
 Adjust the schedule over days until you get the right balance.

 I reach a mind fog and have to stop for a while.

 - Everyone needs breaks.
 Only a skilled time manager can withstand the temptation to get lost in their breaks and never come back.
 Plan your breaks and really take them.
-Don’t go to the teacher’s lounge and start talking shop.
-Really get away from the task.
-It’s funny how it works out that when you let something sink into your subconscious and gestate you come back with better ideas.
+For example, don’t go to the teacher’s lounge and start talking shop.
+Instead, really try to separate yourself the task.
+It’s funny that when you let something sink into your subconscious and gestate, you tend to come back with better ideas.

 I did my break and lost track of the time.